llm-bible/llm-bible.github.io/_publications/fecher2023friend.markdown

 citations: 24
 bibkey: fecher2023friend
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/2306.09928'}]
-tags: [Ethics and Bias, Applications]
+tags: [Applications, Ethics and Bias, Prompting]
 ---
 The advent of ChatGPT by OpenAI has prompted extensive discourse on its potential implications for science and higher education.
 While the impact on